 The impact of workforce DEI efforts.
 Interviewees acknowledged that workforce DEI strategies should intersect with their health equity agenda but had different views on how they fit.
 Some view health equity as the umbrella under which DEI sits.
 For example, some executives saw a strong connection between improved diversity and inclusion within the workforce and improved health equity outcomes among patients.
 A diverse and inclusive workforce can help to improve trust, empathy, and the connection with communities.
 Some executives said that championing equity for their workforce could help to improve health equity within the communities they serve.
 For example, ensuring equal pay/benefits for their workforce, including contractors, could benefit the community.
 Others had separate leadership and efforts for workforce DEI and health equity with little apparent alignment.

 Identifying strategies that can have a meaningful impact is challenging.Improving health equity is a complicated, multidimensional problem.
 Some executives said it is challenging to determine where they can have the most impact, sometimes to the point of paralysis, because it is so nuanced and local.
 So many factors, including the drivers of health, impact health outcomes, and executives discussed how they struggle to determine areas to invest.
 They described not having detailed data or not being able to directly connect specific efforts to outcomes.
-Executives from organizations that have been focused on health equity for several years were clear and specific about their near-term and long-term goals and visions.
+Executives from organisations that have been focused on health equity for several years were clear and specific about their near-term and long-term goals and visions.
 They also described having the “strength of leadership” to move forward with “enough data.”

 "We have a very tall hill to climb and trust has to be at the core, given the past injustices to Black bodies.
 It will take time and investments … more than just money."